nodecosmos/charybdis/charybdis-migrate/README.md

       Model dropping is not added.
 If you removed model, you need to drop table manually.

 * ### Running migration

-  ⚠️ If you are working with **existing** datasets, before running migration you need to make sure that your **model
-  **
+    * ⚠️ Always run migrations from desired directories ('src' or 'test'), to avoid scanning 'target' or other large directories.

-  definitions structure matches the database in respect to table names, column names, column types, partition keys, clustering keys and secondary indexes so you don't alter structure accidentally.
+    * ⚠️ If you are working with **existing** datasets, before running migration you need to make sure that your **model** definitions structure matches the database in respect to table names, column names, column types, partition keys, clustering keys and secondary indexes so you don't alter structure accidentally.
 If structure is matched, it will not run any migrations.
       As mentioned above, in case there is no model definition for table, it will **not** drop it.
       In future, we will add `modelize` command that will generate `src/models` files from existing data source.

 * ### Global secondary indexes
   If we have model: